Skip to content

 Low

 Individual: Deeply contemplative but unable to articulate insight.
 Feels everything, understands little.
-Vulnerable to manipulation.
+Easily manipulated by those skilled at weaving a story.

 Social: Closed monastic communities that have abandoned engagement with the world.
 Profound inner life, zero institutional capacity.